xcloudtech/rt-state/CONTRIBUTING.md

 1. Update the main README if needed
 2. Add JSDoc comments to public APIs
-3. Create or update Storybook stories
-4. Add examples to demonstrate usage
+3. Add examples to demonstrate usage

 ## Issue Guidelines